 Licences and permits

+Registration is mandatory.
 Anyone owning bees or used beekeeping equipment or operating bees in Alberta is required to register annually with the provincial apiculturist.
-The certificate of registration is valid from the time it is issued to the next following June 29th.
+The certificate of registration is valid from the time it is issued to the following June 29.

 Premises Identification Number

 All new and registered beekeepers are required to have a Premises Identification Number (PID).
 The PID is provided through Alberta’s traceability program and is separate from the apiculture program registration number.
 The PID number is a requirement to have access to medications for bee diseases and pests.
 Register with the animal Premises Identification Program.

 Registration renewal and updates

 Beekeepers are required to renew their registration annually or for any major changes during the current registration year.
 To renew your registration, fill out the Beekeeper Registration form (PDF, 52 KB).